DeclanChidlow/vale.rocks/src/posts/halo-my-thoughts.md

 That said, the original graphics don't slouch either.
 While there are some slight regressions thanks to a pivot in lighting tech mid-development, models are much more detailed, meaning the game takes on a less stylised, more 'realistic' approach.

 While Halo 2 keeps most of its predecessor's music, it also manages to elevate it with the inclusion of some truly epic electric guitar.
-The guitar elevates the music to something somehow even more exhilarating than what CE accomplished.
+The guitar elevates the music to something somehow even more exhilarating than what Combat Evolved accomplished.

-Much like with CE's Anniversary release, Halo 2: Anniversary features a re-recorded and remixed re-release of the soundtrack.
-Thankfully, much like with the graphics, it takes a step up from the CE's.
+Much like with CE Anniversary's release, Halo 2: Anniversary features a re-recorded and remixed re-release of the soundtrack.
+Thankfully, much like with the graphics, it takes a step up from Evolved's.
 While some tracks have unfortunately been replaced, it's generally mixed much better and more faithfully to the original, making it an excellent listen.

 The gameplay sees several improvements, with dual wielding, destructible and hijackable vehicles, and reduced fall damage taking the game a monumental step forward.
-These enhancements somehow push the game into something even more dynamic and immersing than CE.
+These enhancements somehow push the game into something even more dynamic and immersing than Combat Evolved.

-Starting very similarly to CE with a subtle close-quarters tutorial, it doesn't take long to diverge into a much richer, more expansive story.
+Starting very similarly to Combat Evolved with a subtle close-quarters tutorial, it doesn't take long to diverge into a much richer, more expansive story.
 This story is punctuated by writing and choreography that would later be improved in Halo 3.

 One thing that does irk me is the ending.
 The game concludes with quite the cliffhanger thanks to Bungie, more or less, creating the entire game in about 9 months and having to slice the game pretty much in half to push it out in time.
 That said, the half they sliced off went on to lay a solid groundwork for the next game in the series, Halo 3.